2015 Update: A revised version of this essay is in my new book, which is titled

 What is a reasonable fee?
 That question leads to “What is a reasonable net income?,” which leads to “What income amounts to bounty?”
 Thorough answers are outside the bounds of this essay, but the following points are relevant.
 Matthew Fox says, there is enough for everyone to live bountifully, as long as no one is greedy.
 Some standards of living are just plain old greedy, and create an economy in which one person is wealthy while others go poor.
 A sane standard of living is needed by anyone who wants to earn their livelihood in an alternative service career.

 Being paid = I could work full time using a gift that Spirit said I was to use full time.
 I was given a shamanic gift that has saved lives, made other lives worth living.
-I have helped trauma survivors, and even many happy high-functioning leaders do what they do a lot better.
-I do my work to be of service, not just to be paid.
+I’ve helped trauma survivors.
+Many happy high-functioning leaders do what they do a lot better because of my lessons, and thus they are able to be of greater service, which means my being paid dominoes into yet more service being done.

 We can build an economy where things done for free are honored, and where trade is pivotal because it is used appropriately.
 But we also need to build an economy of paid loving service.
 Remember the shaman’s dentalia.
 Money and love can be in union.
 We can thrive financially and spiritually.
 Let go of conflict.
 Be in the union of all things.
 ALL things.